 As mentioned above, by closely examining the random force felt by the Brownian particle, we can learn about the interaction between the Brownian particle and plasma constituents.
 The main purpose of the current paper is to use the AdS/CFT dictionary to compute the correlation functions of the random force felt by the boundary Brownian particle by studying the bulk Brownian string.
 From the random force correlators, we can read off time scales characterizing the interaction between the Brownian particle and plasma constituents, such as the mean-free-path time $t_{\text{mfp}}$.
 The computation of $t_{\text{mfp}}$ has already been discussed in \cite{deBoer:2008gu} but there it was partly based on dimensional analysis and the current paper attempts to complete the computation.

 More specifically, we will compute the 2- and 4-point functions of the random force from the bulk and, based on a simple microscopic model, relate them to the mean-free-path time $t_{\text{mfp}}$.
 More precisely, the time scale $t_{\text{mfp}}$ is related to the non-Gaussianity of the random force statistics.
-The computation of the 4-point function can be done using the usual GKPW rule \cite{Gubser:1998bc, Witten:1998qj} and holographic renormalization (as reviewed in {\it e.g.}\ \cite{Skenderis:2002wp}) with the Lorentzian AdS/CFT prescription of {\it e.g.}\ \cite{Skenderis:2008dg, vanRees:2009rw}.
+The computation of the 4-point function can be done using the standard Gubser-Klebanov-Polyakov-Witten (GKPW) rule \cite{Gubser:1998bc, Witten:1998qj} and holographic renormalization (as reviewed in {\it e.g.}\ \cite{Skenderis:2002wp}) with the Lorentzian AdS/CFT prescription of {\it e.g.}\ \cite{Skenderis:2008dg, vanRees:2009rw}.
 In the computation, however, we encounter an IR divergence.
 This is because we are expanding the Nambu--Goto action in the transverse fluctuation around a static configuration and the expansion breaks down very near the horizon where the local temperature becomes of the string scale.